 Muggsy finished his lunch and wandered over to the park making for the far trees to his favorite napping place.
-Almost completely enveloped by the tall, full, junipers, he crawled into the cool shade, breathed a great sigh and passed out, like only dogs can do.
+He crawled into the cool shade and was completely enveloped by tall, full, junipers.
+Breathing a great sigh, he passed out, like only dogs can do.

 “You got the lighter?”

 Muggsy ambled away unseen.
 He couldn’t stand the sight or the smell of what came next.
 It sickened him.
 These humans had perfectly good minds AND opposable thumbs for goodness sake yet, and all they could think of to do was cook their brains with chemicals.
 He often wondered how they came to be the dominant species.
 But he couldn’t dwell on that now!
 He had work to do.

 By lunch time the next day Muggsy’s work had been completed.
 Three events made the news.
 One was 2nd page and the others were deep on page seven and nine respectively, of the Washington Herald.

 First: A very strange accident made the second page.
 William Fulem III, a senior partner at the Law Firm of "Lyon, Fulem, and Steele" had a meeting scheduled with what his secretary had reported was a prospective client.
 He never arrived at his destination.
 About 50 feet from the client meeting at a nearby coffee shop, Mr Fulem apparently tripped over a stray dog.
 Angry, Mr. Fulem kicked at the dog, which turned and attacked him forcing him off the curb and into the street, where he was struck by a delivery truck.
 One of his own firm’s paralegals were nearby and called the police and ambulance service, but sadly, the honorable Mr. Fulem was pronounced dead at the scene.